belbert/VCVTB/The Book of VCVTB.md

 7) License Information
 -----------------

-VCVTB is pending for a NonCommercial creative Commons License
+VCVTB is pending for a NonCommercial creative Commons License.
+Feel free to use and adapt the code, but please make a reference.
+It is greatly appreciated.